The Regions Tradition at Greystone Golf & Country Club

 The Countrywide Tradition in Aloha, OR

 2002 - The tournament moved to Superstition Mountain and Jim Thorpe defeated John Jacobs in a playoff.
-Thorpe birdied the 18th hole in regulation to force overtime and then rolled in a six-foot birdie putt on the first extra hole to best Jacobs who missed a four-footer, just moments after Thorpe had converted.
+To force overtime against Jacobs, Thorpe birdied the 18th hole in regulation, then rolled in a six-foot birdie putt on the first extra hole to defeat Jacobs, who missed a four-footer.

 2001 - Doug Tewell's 10-under-par 62 was, at the time, the lowest score ever posted in a major and it lead to a nine-stroke victory over Mike McCullough.
 Tewell became the second player in Tradition history to win wire-to-wire.
 His 72-hole score of 23-under 265 set a new tournament record and his nine-stroke triumph was also the largest winning margin since Hale Irwin won the 1997 Senior PGA Championship by 12 shots.